Music and Drama in the Curriculum

 We are an inclusive school and all children take part whatever their ability, and they take pride in the quality of production that they work hard to produce.

 We also run after school and lunchtime activities such as choir, orchestra, jazz choir and rock band.
 Our choir has performed in concerts across the county providing excellent live performing experiences for the pupils.
-This year, they were invited to sing Carmina Burana at Wakefield Cathedral with the Yorkshire Philharmonic Choir.
+For example they have been invited to sing Carmina Burana at Wakefield Cathedral with the Yorkshire Philharmonic Choir.

 Over the years we have had the pleasure and honour of teaching some exceedingly talented musicians.
 A number of our Year 6 are regularly awarded Music Scholarships for their chosen senior school, several of whom have gone on to study at prestigious music schools and universities.